This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can I keep a snake I found outside?

-Wild snakes may carry diseases or parasites, and they’re not used to human interaction.
+Wild snakes may carry diseases or parasites and need specific care.

 Conclusion